clarenceb/aroworkshop/aks-workshop/Demo-Script.md

 helm ls -A
 ```

 Show desired state and pod replicas
 -----------------------------------

-Whilst the watch is going in the other terminal, select the rating-web pod name and kill it (see ContainerCreating for new one).
+Whilst the watch is going in the other terminal:

+* Select the rating-web pod name and kill it (see ContainerCreating for new one).
-Quickly test the app in the browser and you get a 503 error.
-Try again after a while and it works.
+* Quickly test the app in the browser and you get a 503 error.
+* Try again after a while and it works.

-Show helm values file (`rating-web/values.yaml`) replicaCount, change this to 3:
+Show helm values file (`rating-web/values.yaml`) replicaCount, change this to 3 via `--set replicaCount=3`:

 ```sh
 helm upgrade --install rating-web ${CHART_REPOSITORY} \